Paolo97Gll/Raytracer.jl/docs/src/cli.md

 !!! note
     You _must_ call this tool from the repo main folder!
 It will not work if called by another folder.

-The CLI tool is based on a list of commands, like the `git` or `docker` commands.
+The CLI tool is based on a series of commands, in a similar way to the `git` and `docker` CLI tools.
 The menu tree is:

 - [`raytracer_cli.jl`](@ref raytracer_cli)
   - [`tonemapping`](@ref raytracer_cli_tonemapping)